16dina/fall-detection/README.md

 ## License

 YOLOv8 which is used in this system is the latest version of YOLO by Ultralytics.
-According to the Ultralytics Licensing page, YOLOv8 repositories like YOLOv3, YOLOv5, or YOLOv8 come with an AGPL-3.0 License for all users by default.
+According to the Ultralytics Licensing page, YOLOv8 repositories, just like YOLOv3 and YOLOv5, comes with an AGPL-3.0 License for all users by default.
 If you aim to integrate Ultralytics software and AI models into commercial goods and services without adhering to the open-source requirements of AGPL-3.0, then their Enterprise License is what you’re looking for.
 See the page for more details about [Ultralytics legal terms of use](https://www.ultralytics.com/legal/terms-of-use).

 ## Acknowledgments